nadi0012/portfolio/README.md

 - *There are some differences with mockups because that project was an imaginary person who has an office.
 But for my real portfolio, I have to erase addresses and phone numbers, so I rearrange some parts.
 And the parts of the project also changed with fewer items because I don’t have many projects yet.*

 ## Frameworks
----

 - Bootstrap

 ## library
----

 - Bootstrap
 - JavaScript

 ## images
----

-- for my home page i used images from pexels.com
+- For my home page i used images from pexels.com

 ## fonts
----

-- i use google font *Oswald*
+- I use google font *Oswald*